kphun002/class-time-app/README.md

 ## Release 1 / ShellHacks Target
 - Epic 1: Student A can enter estimates for classes taken in the past.
+    - [ ] Create "Welcome" screen with:
+            - welcome message
+            - button to rate a class
+            - button to check a class
+    - [ ] Create "Rate Class" screen with:
+            - space to enter course code
+            - spce to enter number of hours per week
+            - button to submit
 - Epic 2: Student B can use estimates to enter the name of classes and get the estimated time they require.
+     - [ ] Create "Check Class" screen with:
+            - space to enter course code
+            - label to show number of hours per week
 - Epic 3: Student B can add classes and estimates to a cart and then see the cart and the total amount of hours.
+     - [ ] Modify "Check Class" screen by:
+            - adding "Add To Cart" button
+            - adding "See Cart" button
+     - [ ] Create "Cart" screen with:
+            - scrollable list of classes and their hours
+            - button to remove class next to each class
+            - label to show total number of hours

 ## Assumptions that need to be validated
 -	Students like having an idea of how much effort they will need to put in a class before enrolling it.